My research focuses on leadership in science education and enhancing employability skills in science students.

 Dr Hicks was a senior research assistant in our group during 2014.
 She investigated the use of a narrative based approach for conveying scientific concepts in an online platform.
 Marianne has a PhD in history from Monash University and has extensive experience as an education designer.
 She has now gone on to inspiring young minds as a high school history teacher.

 Marianne published the following pieces while she worked with me:

 Hicks, M., Tham, M & Brookes R.H 'Exploring the function of online narratives to develop critical thinking and localisation of knowledge in an international science program'.
 British Journal of Educational Technology

-While she worked with us she contributed to the following research:
+Melissa contributed to the following research:

 Ho, S.S., Wong, B., Tham., M & Brookes, R.H.
 'Science undergraduates are motivated to undertake leadership training to enhance employablity and impact'.
 International Journal of Innovation in Science and Maths Education, 24 (3), 71-83